ChelseaMachava/Internship-Application-Prediction-Model/README.md

 - The prediction model is applied to five new applicants to automatically accept or reject their applications.
 - Proper graphical user interface is implemented for this component.

----

-Feel free to adapt this README template to your specific project, and make sure to customize it with specific details as your project progresses.